 Contacts aren’t available with a standard report, so you’ll need to follow the latter method and create a custom report.
 You’ll then be able to export them as an Excel or a .csv file.
 You can also schedule for Contacts data to be exported weekly or monthly, depending on the Salesforce plan you’re on.

-We’ll describe all of that in the following chapter.
+We’ll describe all of that in one of the following chapters.

 The alternative approach involves using dedicated tools for exporting data from Salesforce.
 One such application is Coupler.io.
 With it, you can set up automated importers that will be pulling contacts from Salesforce at the frequency that works best for you.
 Many other data entities are also available for export from Salesforce.

-The available destinations for your data include Excel, Google Sheets, and BigQuery.
-We’ll discuss the setup in the later chapter.
+The available destinations for your data include Excel, Google Sheets, Looker Studio, Power BI, and BigQuery.
+We’ll discuss the setup in the next section.

-How to export bulk contacts from Salesforce – automated approach
+How to export bulk contacts from Salesforce – an automated approach

 Fetching contacts manually has one big disadvantage – it requires a certain amount of work every time you want to get fresh data.
 It can be automated to some extent with the scheduled exports, but weekly or monthly export may not be sufficient for some of you.